-People with an inherited mutation in have an increased risk for certain cancers.
+People with an in have an increased risk for certain cancers.
 See the Cancer Risk section for more information.
 There are guidelines for prevention for certain cancers in people with a mutation.
 There also may be clinical trials available for people who test positive for a mutation.
 See our Risk Management section for more information about medical recommendations in people with mutations.

 People who have a mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
 Visit the Cancer Treatment section for more information about clinical trials for people with a mutation.

 The gene is located on chromosome 17. is involved in repair.

 FORCE offers many peer support programs for people with inherited mutations.

 - Our Message Boards allow people to connect with others who share their situation.
 Once registered, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.